Norwegian-Pakistani Bobo beats disability to make waves all across

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: Nearly one-metre tall Norwegian-Pakistani Burhan Chishti – affectionately known as Bobo — has become an internet sensation after his wedding report with his tall bride from Pakpattan on Geo News catapulted him to new heights but for Bobo it is his social activism that matters more than anything else.
+LONDON: Nearly one-meter tall Norwegian-Pakistani Burhan Chishti – affectionately known as Bobo - has become an internet sensation after his wedding report with his tall bride from Pakpattan on Geo News catapulted him to new heights but for Bobo it’s his social activism that matters more than anything else.

 On a visit to London to take part in a concert and to celebrate his 37th birthday with his friends and fans, Bobo shared how his life has changed ever since his hit wedding reception in September 2019 in Oslo, Norway.
 His Nikkah was held in Lahore in March 2017.

 Nearly 25 million people have watched Bobo’s wedding report on Geo’s Facebook and Youtube channels.
-During his London visit, Bobo was accompanied by his management team comprised of one of many bodyguards/assistants and his manager including his sister Dr Sarosh Chishti who is a general practitioner (GP) in Oslo.
+During his London visit, Bobo was accompanied by his management team comprising one of many bodyguards/assistants and his manager including his sister Dr Sarosh Chishti who is a general practitioner (GP) in Oslo.

 Although Bobo is born with a disability, his parents never treated him like a special child.
 He was taken care of in every aspect and his parents made sure that he went on to complete his graduation in business administration from a local university.
 He has four siblings of which two are doctors and two are teachers.

-LONDON: Nearly one-metre tall Norwegian-Pakistani Burhan Chishti – affectionately known as Bobo — has become an internet sensation after his wedding report with his tall bride from Pakpattan on Geo News catapulted him to new heights but for Bobo it is his social activism that matters more than anything else.
+LONDON: Nearly one-meter tall Norwegian-Pakistani Burhan Chishti – affectionately known as Bobo - has become an internet sensation after his wedding report with his tall bride from Pakpattan on Geo News catapulted him to new heights but for Bobo it’s his social activism that matters more than anything else.

 On a visit to London to take part in a concert and to celebrate his 37th birthday with his friends and fans, Bobo shared how his life has changed ever since his hit wedding reception in September 2019 in Oslo, Norway.
 His Nikkah was held in Lahore in March 2017.

 Nearly 25 million people have watched Bobo’s wedding report on Geo’s Facebook and Youtube channels.
-During his London visit, Bobo was accompanied by his management team comprised of one of many bodyguards/assistants and his manager including his sister Dr Sarosh Chishti who is a general practitioner (GP) in Oslo.
+During his London visit, Bobo was accompanied by his management team comprising one of many bodyguards/assistants and his manager including his sister Dr Sarosh Chishti who is a general practitioner (GP) in Oslo.

 Although Bobo is born with a disability, his parents never treated him like a special child.
 He was taken care of in every aspect and his parents made sure that he went on to complete his graduation in business administration from a local university.
 He has four siblings of which two are doctors and two are teachers.